10 Low Fat Snacks That You Never Knew

 #6.
 Coconut Oil – 15 ml

-Mix all these ingredients well and convert them into balls.
-Don’t forget to store them in the fridge for a healthy snack.
-However, eating 1 energy ball will typically give you 100 calories, depending on size and ingredients.
+Mix all these ingredients well and form them into balls.
+Store them in the fridge for a healthy snack.
+One energy ball typically contains 100 calories, depending on the size and ingredients.

 3. Smoothies packed with protein

-For the best possible nutrition and protein, adding a protein-rich smoothie is the best way rather than eating raw fruits and vegetables.
+Adding a protein-rich smoothie is the best way to get the best possible nutrition and protein, rather than eating raw fruits and vegetables.

 Prepare a nutrient-dense, protein-packed smoothie by adding frozen berries with Kale and a scoop of protein powder, such as whey, pea, or hemp protein.
 Then, blend them with water or nut milk.